 What I have stated is based on information we have today and this may change as we gain more information in the future.

-Ultraviolet light is well-known to cause many eyes diseases and skin cancer, so protecting your eyes with good quality sunglasses is essential to prevent long-term exposure to UV light.
-We know that even small amounts of UV light over time do have an accumulative effect leading to eye diseases such as cataracts, pterygium, actinic & droplet keratites, pinguecula and macular degeneration.
+Ultraviolet radiation is well-known to cause many eyes diseases and skin cancer, so protecting your eyes with good quality sunglasses is essential to prevent long-term exposure to UV rays.
+We know that even small amounts of UV rays over time do have an accumulative effect leading to eye diseases such as cataracts, pterygium, actinic & droplet keratites, pinguecula and macular degeneration.

 Next installment – The real known danger of mobile devices to eyes.